-Poly-White Low Cure Poly Plastisol Ink used For Materials Such as Polyester and Nylon.
+Poly-White Low Cure Poly Plastisol Ink is used For Materials Such as Polyester and Nylon.

-- It may be fused from 250 to 350F.
-The dwell time remains one minute and thirty seconds
+- Can be fused at temperatures ranging from 275 to 285F, with a dwell time of one minute and thirty seconds

-- For Print/Flash/Print 110 to 305 mesh count may be used (you may use xenon curable reducer if you need to further thin down the ink)
+- Suitable mesh counts for Print/Flash/Print range from 110 to 305 (you may use xenon curable reducer to further thin down the ink if needed)

 Xenon product does not use what they consider Phthalate plasticizers- There is always a possibility of Phthalate traces

 Do not dry clean the fabric after ink application

 Do not overheat the ink through fusion and dryer- low flash at 200-230F helps to avoid the bleeding of dyes and pigments into the fabric.

 Pre-test the fabric for bleeding at lower fusion temperature (200-230F) Some dyes in the fabric may bleed in three to four weeks after printing.